-You can add multiple polygons to a layer, and each polygon can consist of a different set of business rules.
-A layer consists of a large data set that can have different parameters like latitude, longitude, address, images, etc.
+You can add multiple polygons to a layer; each polygon can consist of a different set of business rules.
+A layer consists of a large data set with different parameters like latitude, longitude, address, images, etc. You can manually create and edit polygons.

-You can manually create and edit polygons.
-Additionally, you can freeze the most appropriate cluster into polygons.
+Moreover, you can freeze the most appropriate cluster into polygons.
 This way, you can superimpose multiple clusters and polygons for deeper data set analysis.
-Polygons can be styled by count, color, density, and so on.
-Clicking on them will surface detailed information about its data.
-You can download data against polygons.
-Our system lets you surface relevant information using filters for different data layers like areas with high, low, medium density, and so on.
+Polygons are styled by count, color, density, etc. Clicking on them surfaces detailed information about its data, which can be downloaded.

 - Create and view polygons based on clustering rules